Start your career working in a dynamic and exciting environment where you learn all the skills to become a qualified Electrician

-For first year Apprentice Natasha Cupsa, there was never any doubt about what she wanted to do as a career.
+For Apprentice Natasha Cupsa, there was never any doubt about what she wanted to do as a career.

 "From a young age I have always been interested in how things worked.
 I was always pulling things apart and loved all things mechanical and electrical".